mrfolkblues/nm-eval/README.md

     ```
     I can provide my `.env` file if you're someone that should have that sort of thing.
 Contact me via email.
 3. Change into `/api` and run `npm install`.
 This is the **Node/Express** server.
-4. Run `npm start` to start the server.
+4. Change into `/client` and run `npm install`.
+This is the front end application built in **React**.
+5. Change back up to the root folder and run `npm start`.
+This will bring the server online and then the client.
 The server's URL will be [localhost:9000](http://localhost:9000/).
-5. Change into `/client` and run `npm install`.
-This is the front end application built in **React**.
-6. Run `npm start` to start it up.
 The application's URL will be [localhost:3000](http://localhost:3000/).
-It should open in a browser automatically.
+The client should open in your browser automatically.

 ## Usage